mapping-elections/site/_maps/meae.congressional.congress08.sc.county.md

 South Carolina elected two Federalists and six Democratic-Republicans to the Eighth Congress.

-Mapping this election is incomplete because of the lack of local returns in many areas.
+The map for this election is incomplete due to the lack of returns at the parish or district level.

+Following the 1800 Census, South Carolina gained two seats in the House of Representatives.

 South Carolina used the district system for electing members to Congress.
-South Carolina was apportioned two more seats in the House of Representatives.

 ::: {.results-table}
 <table>